When Outsourcing Makes Sense

 - Dedicated Program Team

-- Warehousing, kitting and drop-shipping capabilities
+- Warehousing and drop-shipping capabilities

 - Reverse logistics